How To Transition Your Decor from Christmas to Winter

 Hello friends!
 I hope you all had a wonderful Christmas.
 I had fun celebrating with my family and friends and now I feel refreshed and ready to tackle some projects.
 The first project being transitioning my decor from Christmas to Winter.
 Do you struggle with winter decor after Christmas?
 If so read on for my best tips!

 Now I know there are two camps when it comes to “un-decorating after Christmas”…the first one being those who leave Christmas up until after the New Year/Epiphany and the second being the group that takes it down immediately.
-I’d like to think of myself as somewhere in the middle.

-This year I started taking down most of my Christmas decor the first of January!
+Last year I started taking down most of my Christmas decor the first of January!
 This was a first for me and for some reason I had the itch to switch.
 However, I have decided to leave my trees up and my steps decorated until sometime in January.

 How to Transition Your Decor from Christmas to Winter